I love these wooden candle holders for the fall season. Use them on your Thanksgiving table to create that perfect autumn vibe.

 The first step was finding a log.
 I wanted one that was about 3 inches in diameter.
 Ours is pictured above with the dogs (they wanted to help too!).

-The next step was to cut the candle holders to size.
-I chose to make mine about 5 inches tall, but you could really use any height you want!
+The next step was to cut the wooden candle holders to size.
+I chose to make mine about 5 inches tall, but you can really use any height you want!
 We used a mitre saw for this.

-At this point you may want to let the wood dry out – if you cut down a live tree log.
+At this point you may want to let the wood dry out.
+That is, if you cut down a live tree log.

 Next we had to mark the centre on the top of the 5″ pieces we had cut.
 Using the drill press,